spring1843/go-dsa/heap/README.md

 1. The structure property requires that the heap be a complete binary search [tree](../tree), where each level is filled left to right, and all levels except the bottom are full.
 2. The heap property requires that the children of a node be larger than or equal to the parent node in a min heap and smaller than or equal to the parent in a max heap, meaning that the root is the minimum in a min heap and the maximum in a max heap.

 As a result, if all elements are pushed to the min or max heap and then popped one by one, a sorted list in ascending or descending order is attained.
-This sorting technique known as heap sort which is included in the rehearsals of this section.
-Although there are other sorting algorithms available, none are faster than O(n*Logn).
+This sorting technique is known as [heap sort](./heap_sort_test.go) and it works O(n*Logn) time.
+Although there are many other sorting algorithms available, none are faster than O(n*Logn).

 When pushing an element to a heap, because of the structure property, the new element is always added to the first available position on the lowest level of the heap, filling from left to right.
 Then to maintain the heap property, if the newly inserted element is smaller than its parent in a min heap (larger in a max heap), the newly added element is percolate up by being swapped with its parent.
 The child and parents are swapped until the heap property is achieved.